Equipment for Hire

 Choosing the right post hole digger

 Before choosing a suitable post hole digger you will need to answer a few questions.
 What is the soil composition like?
 What is the terrain like?
 How many post holes do you need to dig?
 Can the tool handle the demands of the work?
-Here are a few post hole digger varieties to consider.
+Here are a few excavator varieties to consider.

 Manual post hole digger

 These diggers employ basic mechanical principles.
 Simply open the digging jaws, put the blade into the ground, close the jaws, pull dirt out of the hole, and repeat.
 Simple in theory, but these diggers won’t work in rocky or hard clay soils.
 They are ideal in soft, sandy soils requiring relatively shallow holes.